Haematology and Oncology

-New paths in leukaemia research: focus on genetic basics
+New paths in leukaemia research

 For a long time, being diagnosed with leukaemia was tantamount to a death sentence.
 Now, however, over 80 per cent of affected children and adolescents can be cured.
 The chances of survival for adult patients are considerably lower: many adults succumb to the disease during their senior years and tolerate standard therapies poorly.
 This is why Ulm University puts great effort into developing new, individualised treatments.